Calgary: In search of a new identity

 Another symbol of a new Calgary is the fact that the international airport is the third busiest in Canada.
-All of these indicators suggest that Calgary has broken out of its mold as a regional hinterland city.
+All of these indicators suggest that Calgary has broken out of its mould as a regional hinterland city.

 The best way to describe this emergent city is as an arriviste city.